They believed. They belonged.

 Former member of the Keys Honorary Society, Mr. McGurrin now resides in Woodstock, England, and is retired from teaching the children of military personnel overseas.Bob McGurrin '54

-Alice Davis is a Keystone College graduate of the Weekender program.
-She is currently the Administrative and Guidance Director for the Susquehanna County Career & Technology Center.
+Alice Davis is currently the Administrative and Guidance Director for the Susquehanna County Career & Technology Center.
 Her passion is making a difference in the lives of high school students and other adult learners.Alice Davis '80

 A former member of the Keystone Giants men’s tennis team, Scott Gower is now the Athletic Director for Scranton Preparatory School.Scott Gower '06